ramizouari/ChatRoom/COMMANDS.md

 # Commands

-This is a list of currently supported commands, commands aliases are not included (you can see them in configuration files)
+This is a list of currently supported commands.
+Commands aliases are not included (you can see them in configuration files)

 1. Common commands between the user and server, which have
     - /help for getting help